gabe-frasz/gabe-frasz/README.md

 ## Hi there!
 I'm Gabriel Frasão • Web dev student :muscle:

-Just a non-ordinary, ambitious and self-taught web dev student.
+Just a non-ordinary, ambitious and self-taught web dev student discovering the very best in tech.
+On the way to full-stack.

 ## :brain: My tech stack